New Zealand national cricket team: 21st century

+On 4 June, 2025, Gary Stead was let go as head coach, as NZ Cricket opted to keep a single coach to oversee all three formats.
+On 6 June, 2025, Rob Walter was named as his successor.

 International grounds

 Listed chronologically in order of first match.
 Neutral fixtures such as World Cup and World Cup Qualifier games are included.

 Current squad

+New Zealand Cricket released the list of their 2025-2026 national contracts on 3 June 2025.

-This is a list of players contracted directly by NZC or who has been named in recent Test, ODI or T20I squads.
-Contracted players are listed in bold.
+This is a list of every active player who is contracted to New Zealand Cricket, has played for New Zealand since November 2024 or was named in the recent Test, ODI or T20I squads.
 Uncapped players are listed in italics.

-Ross Taylor and Colin de Grandhomme were contracted with NZC, but have since announced their retirement from international cricket.